How to Study for the Free Response Questions on the AP Exams

 So you are completely stumped on a section or portion of the test.
 What do you do now?
 Don't panic.
 The AP exam graders will often give you partial credit, so once again make sure to show your work, and complete as much of each section as possible.
 If you have time, reference back to a previous section, where a portion of information may give you a clue or hint to a subsequent section.

-The AP exams don't penalize for incorrect guessing, so try to answer every question you can in your 45 minutes.
+The AP exams don't penalize for incorrect guessing, so try to answer every question you can in your allotted time.

 Charts, Diagrams, and Graphs